 - Enhanced Minimum Requirement for own funds and Eligible Liabilities (MREL) subordination rules for global systemically important institutions (G-SIIs) and other large banks referred to as top-tier banks.

 - Restrictions to distributions in case of MREL breaches.

 - Home-host related measures.

-The GFSC will set-up a working group with industry to consider, implement and operationalise the requirements as well as the derogations.
+The GFSC has set up a working group with industry to consider, implement and operationalise the requirements.

 Further information on the Bank Recovery and Resolution Directive can be found here.